 These organs produce eggs and are where the female hormones (chemical messengers) oestrogen and progesterone are made.
 If an egg is fertilised by a sperm, you can get pregnant.

-The clitoris is a bump at the top of the vulva.
+Part of the clitoris is seen as a bump at the top of the vulva, but this organ is much bigger inside the body.
 It can be the size of a pea or as big as a thumb.
 This organ does not play a role in reproduction (having children) but it forms part of the female reproductive system.
 The clitoris exists just for pleasure.
 If you want to have an orgasm, the clitoris is the easiest way to get there.

-To understand the female reproductive system better and how it works, go to this article on menstruation article.
+To understand the female reproductive system better and how it works, go to this article on menstruation.